AnnRiera/nestjs-modular/README.md

 # nestjs-modular
-A Platzi excersive using Nest.js framework and its modular configuration.
+A Platzi exercise using Nest.js framework and its modular configuration.